AltropInc/alt/doc/script/Tuple.md

 tuple element x in T1 whose type is array#(int,5)  and array#(int,5).ElementType evaluates to int, then check the declared type y of T1 agains int which is a match.

+## Tuple Convertable Rule

+When we pass a tuple by value, the passed value is not necessarily be a subtype, instead, it can any any type that is convertable to the tuple value. for inatance, the value ((1,2,3,4), 3.14) in the type of ((int, int, int, int), double) is convertable to tuple #(type T: array)(x:T, y:T.ElementType) and can be passed to a object that accepts the interface defined by tuple #(type T: array)(x:T, y:T.ElementType).

+The oject interface is map from a tuple value (input) to an output.
+The oject interface always use the tuple convertible rules to take the input value.

+A value V is convertable to tuple type T, if

+(1) V is a array or stream whole element type can be coverted to the type of all tuple elelemnts.
+Note, string is a special case of stream.
+(2) V is tuple value, and for each tuple element e in T, if e does not have initial (default) value, there must be a correspondent element e' in V such that the type of e' is convertable e type if e is defined as pass-by-value and the type of e' is subtype of e type if e is defined as pass-by-reference .